Many people with chronic kidney disease (CKD) will not have symptoms because it does not usually cause problems until it reaches an advanced stage.

 When to get medical advice

-See your GP if you have persistent or worrying symptoms that you think could be caused by kidney disease.
+See a GP if you have persistent or worrying symptoms that you think could be caused by kidney disease.

 The symptoms of kidney disease can be caused by many less serious conditions, so it's important to get a proper diagnosis.